Types of Committees

 Standing Committee on Government Operations and Estimates [Financial Procedures]

 Committees make their views and recommendations known to the House by way of reports.
-The Standing Orders provide standing committees with the power to report from time to time, which enables them to report to the House as often as they see fit.
+The Standing Orders provide standing committees with the power to report to the House as often as they see fit.

-Subcommittees do not submit their reports directly to the House but rather to their parent committee, which may choose to adopt it, with or without amendments, and then present it to the House.
+Subcommittees do not submit their reports directly to the House but rather to their parent committee, which may choose to concur in a report, with or without amendments, and then present it to the House.

 When a report is presented to the House, a standing or special committee may request that the government table a comprehensive response to it.